nephio-project/porch/docs/content/en/docs/12_contributing/code-contribution/_index.md

 ## Reviews of Your PR

 Before your PR is merged, it must be reviewed by community members and maintainers.
-Generally, in order to make the best use of their time they will review your PR when:
+Generally, in order to make the best use of their time, they will review your PR when:

 1. The code including the code changes in your PR is compiling and building
 2. The documentation is building and verified